renovatebot/renovate/docs/development/issue-labeling.md

 Nothing bad will happen if you select a "wrong" priority.
 At a high level: critical = needs immediate fix, important = to be prioritized ahead of others, normal = default priority, low = trivial issue, or impacts a very small % of the user base.

+Use [this search](https://github.com/renovatebot/renovate/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+-label%3Apriority-1-critical+-label%3Apriority-2-important+-label%3Apriority-3-normal+-label%3Apriority-4-low++-label%3Apriority-5-triage) to find any issues which are missing a priority label.

 ### Platform

 <details>